The Stanmer Restoration Project

 Stanmer Estate is also a working landscape, with farming, grazing and food growing taking place on its land.
 It is home to many residents in Stanmer Village and in cottages around the estate as well.

-Who is involved in the draft Master Plan proposal process?
+Who has been involved in the Master Plan proposal process?

-The Parks Projects team is working closely with a number of partners to plan the project and explore all options.
-These include the South Downs National Park Authority, Brighton and Hove Food Partnership, Stanmer Preservation Society, Stanmer Stakeholders Group and the city council’s Property and Design Team.
-The proposals for putting back into use derelict buildings and vacant plots are being led by the Property and Design Team in partnership with the South Downs National Park Authority.
+The Parks Projects team is continuing to work closely with a number of partners to plan the project and explore all options.
+These include the South Downs National Park Authority (SDNPA), Brighton and Hove Food Partnership, Stanmer Preservation Society, Stanmer Stakeholders Group and the city council’s Property and Design Team.
+The proposals for putting back into use derelict buildings and vacant plots are being led by the Property and Design Team in partnership with the SDNPA.

 - Restore the Home Farm Complex